JuliaPlanners/PDDL.jl/README.md

 @assert satisfy(domain, state, problem.goal) == true
 ```

 More examples can be found in the [`test`](test) directory.
+Documentation can be found [here](https://juliaplanners.github.io/PDDL.jl/stable).

 ## Interface

 PDDL.jl exposes a high-level interface for interacting with planning domains and problems, which can be used to implement planning algorithms and other downstream applications.
-Full documentation of interface methods can be found [here](src/interface/interface.jl).
+Full documentation of interface methods can be found [here](https://juliaplanners.github.io/PDDL.jl/stable/ref/interface.md).
 A summary is provided below:

 - `satisfy` checks whether a logical formula is satisfied (or satisfiable) in a PDDL state.
 - `satisfiers` returns all satisfying substitutions to free variables in a logical formula.